Thursday, November 21, 2024

 Is a global food crisis the new normal?

-In the long run, rising temperatures will lead to a decline in yields of key crops like rice, wheat, maize and soybean.
+In the long run, rising temperatures will lead to a decline in the yields of key crops like rice, wheat, maize, and soybean.
 The solution may be found in traditional climate-smart crops which are more resilient to extreme weather events.
 Millets have seen an increase in exports over the past few years due to their nutritional benefits and climate-friendly characteristics, for example.
-Scientists have also developed drought-tolerant varieties of crops such as rice, wheat, maize and other important staples.
+Scientists have also developed drought-tolerant varieties of crops such as rice, wheat, maize, and other important staples.